mhutch/mhutch.github.io/_posts/2010-01-24-creating-a-mac-app-bundle-for-a-gtk-application.md

 created: 1264315200
 redirect_from: /node/176
 ---
 While making the MonoDevelop and MonoDoc packages for Mac I learned a few things about adapting GTK# apps for Mac, and I'd like to share them so that anyone else who's built a GTK# app on Windows or Linux can provide a nice self-contained Mac app bundle for their Mac users.
-This first part will cover building an app bundle, and a later post will cover building platform-specific code paths so that your app integrates with the main menu and dock.
+This first part will cover building an app bundle, and a later post will cover building platform-specific code paths so that your app integrates with the main menu and dock.<!--break-->

 If you're not a Mac developer, you might be wondering exactly what an app bundle is.
 Well, it's simply a directory with a `.app` extension that contains an application and everything it needs.
 The Mac GUI shell treats this folder as a self-contained application that can be run directly.
 It never has to be "installed" as such, but can simply kept wherever the user wants, typically in the system's `Applications` folder, and to "uninstall", it's simply deleted.
 To look inside an app bundle, use the context menu on the bundle in Finder.